“It’s a lack of willpower!”

 But the first step to real, long-term fat loss results is understanding that you are not a failure, that being fat is not your fault.
 And then identify the causes of your obesity.

-In this new Real Talk Friday episode, Ted Ryce explains why your environment is making you fat.
+In this new Ted Talk episode, Ted Ryce explains why your environment is making you fat.
 Also, he will reveal the mindset shift you need to make to transform your body.
 Plus, effective strategies to lose weight in this “obesogenic” environment we are all living in.
 Listen now!

 - Why being fat is not your fault